minoobeyzavi/Twinkle/README.md

 #### Data

 Twitter Streaming API
-The WordNet Lemmatizer and word_tokenize functions from nltk were applied to tokenize the text documents before training.
+The WordNet lemmatizer and word_tokenize functions from nltk were applied to tokenize the text documents before training.
 </br>
 ## Future Direction